 Save for the Web Adobe Photoshop Image Tutorial – Optimizing Images

 How to resize images and reducing file sizes for your Websites content with Adobe Photoshop and Image Ready.
 Editing images to load faster in Web browsers.
-If your images take to long to load then you could loose visitors so, it is best to optimize all of the images and graphics on your Website.
+If your images take too long to load then you could loose visitors so, it is best to optimize all of the images and graphics on your Website.
+Optimization will improve your web ranking as well.
 For beginners to intermediate.
 This tutorial is for creating copies of your graphics for use on the Web, not for final saving of your originals.

 For this tutorial you will need a basic understanding of Adobe Photoshop and is intended for beginners to intermediate users.